DiannaNguyen/code-every-day/log.md

 **Today's Progress:** React Native - Understanding the components of React Native, YouTube Follow Along

-**Thoughts** So far so good, I feel like as a young person I do everything mostly from my phone so to be able to create apps designed for mobile use is fantastic.
+**Thoughts:** So far so good, I feel like as a young person I do everything mostly from my phone so to be able to create apps designed for mobile use is fantastic.
 Also really cool that it's like on my phone :)

 **Link(s) to work**
 1. [Follow along for updates](https://twitter.com/diannathedev)